-RENEWABLE NATURAL GAS (RNG): biogas

-that is captured and purified from the decomposition of organic material.
+RENEWABLE NATURAL GAS (RNG): biogas that is captured and purified from the decomposition of organic material.
 It is interchangeable with conventional natural gas, though it is considered lowcarbon and more sustainable.
-RETROFIT: retrofitting refers to the addition of new technology or features to an older system.
-In the context of low-carbon buildings, a retrofit consists of installing technology that reduces the carbon emissions of a building (e.g. replacing a gas furnace with a heat pump and upgrading to high-performance insulation or windows).

 RESILIENCY: the capacity to quickly recover from difficulties/damage and return to the original form or state.
 For example, ecosystem resiliency refers to the capacity of an ecosystem to respond to disturbance by resisting damage and recovering quickly.